 What is iTARGET?

 iTARGET Autism is Canada’s first autism family-centred, genetics-based initiative.
 It stands for individualized Treatments for Autism Response using Genetic-Environment Targets.
 The project fully integrates the research, clinical and patient communities within BC. iTARGET’s main goal is to get earlier and more accurate diagnoses of ASD’s.
-The data will help facilitate an individualized approach to the detection, management and treatment of ASDs.
-This procedure is more effective than currently available methods.
+The data will help facilitate an individualized approach to the detection, management and treatment of ASDs because this procedure is more effective than currently available methods.
 Striving for the best possible results, the team works to help patients and their families manage the disorder.

 Excelar Technologies is a proud partner to the iTARGET Autism initiative.
 Our organization strongly believes combining technology and data can improve the lives of millions of Canadians impacted by autism.

-With iTARGET Autism, we hope to help medical professionals easily review and obtain data of patients to create customized treatment plans.
+With iTARGET Autism, we hope to help medical professionals review and obtain data of patients to create customized treatment plans.
 This will help researchers achieve their goals in helping patients and their families manage the disorder and develop best treatment plans possible.